gwatcha/reaper-keys/docs/configuration/bindings.md

 # Bindings

+## Relevant Files

     ├── definitions
         ├── global.lua
         ├── main.lua
         └── midi.lua

+## Configuration

 The `global`, `main`, and `midi` files contain binding definitions (i.e. 'key sequence -> action' mappings)

 You may define or change key sequences for a specific context (in `main` or `midi`) or for all contexts (in `global`).

 The entries in these files are organized by `action type`.

-Here is an example snippet that declares some bindings in the `timeline_operators` action type section.
+Here is an example snippet that declares some bindings in the `timeline operator` action type section.

 ```lua